What is Active Directory Security? Risks and Best Practices

 Key components of Active Directory security

-To better understand the security needs of Active Directory, it’s helpful to understand its structure.
-AD uses the concept of domains, forests, and trees to organize access controls and streamline managing user and device accounts:
+To better understand the needs of AD security, it’s helpful to understand its structure.
+Active Directory uses the concept of domains, forests, and trees to organize access controls and streamline managing user and device accounts:

 With this overview of the AD structure, you can see how managing Active Directory can become quite challenging and increasingly complex.
 Organizations must manage and maintain Active Directory to ensure that the right users, devices, and services have the appropriate levels of access because all it takes is one misconfiguration to hand attackers the keys to your IT kingdom.